equalframework/equal/README.md

-eQual is an open-source low-code framework, at once versatile, language-agnostic and web-oriented, designed to efficiently create and manage modern softwares that can adapt to any Application Logic.
+eQual is a complete open-source low-code web-based framework, designed to efficiently create and manage **modern softwares** that can **adapt to any Application Logic**.

-"Not everyone can be a fullstack developer, but with eQual, anyone can develop like one."
-Developing an end-to-end application is extremely complex and requires a wide range of skills that few people possess on their own. eQual's mission is to enable any developer to create an end-to-end application by helping them compensate for the aspects they are less proficient in.
+"Not everyone can be a fullstack developer, but with eQual, anyone can develop like one": Developing an application from end to end is extremely complex and requires a wide range of skills that few people possess on their own. eQual's mission is to **enable any developer to create production-ready applications** by helping them compensate for the aspects they are less proficient in.

 ⭐ Before reaching the moon, we need stars: if you find eQual useful, nice, or simply relevant, please consider giving us a star on GitHub!
 Your support encourages us and will help making eQual the most powerful framework ever.